Nayshins/Tic_Tac_Toe/README.md

 #TODO
 1. Extrapolate classes into the new Rules and Console classes
-2. Update and clean up tests
+2. Update to expects and clean up tests
 3. Add alpha beta to the minimax algorithm
 4. add the functionality to play another human instead of the computer
 5. More TBD